hammerheim-game/hammerheim-rules/6-optional-rules.md

 stationary regaining control, unable to move or shoot.
 If attacked, treat the rider as fallen down.
-3-4 The rider falls off his mount and is stunned, taking an additional S2 hit in the process with no armour save.
+3-4 The rider falls off his mount and is stunned, taking an additional S2 hit in the process with no armor save.
 In addition, roll 1D6: on a roll of 1-3, the mount immediately bolts 3D6" in a random direction and continues until it has left the table – the mount may be recovered after the battle;